seL4/website/About/FAQ.md

 ### Does seL4 support multicore?

-Multicore is presently supported on x64, ARMv7, ARMv8, and RISC-V. Verification of the multicore kernel is in progress for static multikernel configurations.
+Multicore is presently supported on x64, ARMv7, ARMv8, and RISC-V. Verification of the multicore kernel is in progress for static multikernel configurations in the seL4 [roadmap].

 The SMP kernel uses a [big-lock approach, which makes sense for tightly-coupled cores that share an L2